 Doing things a bit differently for this review since Tara Iti is too dope for WordPress.
-For the hole-by-hole course summary of Tara Iti, please visit the accompanying photo/video essay (must be viewed on desktop!).
+For the hole-by-hole course summary of Tara Iti, please visit the accompanying photo/video essay.
 This post accompanies the photo essay and delves into the backstory of the course, translates the ethos of the club and describes the experience beyond the course in detail.

 Tara Iti is an intimate private club (that is possible for you to play!
 More on this later).
 Located about an hour and a half northeast of Auckland, Tara Iti hugs the east coast of New Zealand.
 After inquiring through the website about the possibility of taking a look at the course that debuted with a top 50 world ranking, I was lucky enough to receive an invite to stay, play, and get the full experience (and pay, for the haters out there).